 It is a device that performs the old-fashioned method of coffee brewing.
 This involves sending streams of boiling water upwards and making it rain over coffee grounds.
 The coffee grounds rest on a sieve and water drains through them to fall back into the pool of boiling water again.

 This process is repeated multiple times which extracts the ‘true’ flavor out of the coffee beans.
 It can also be called over-extraction because coffee grounds are oversaturated with boiling water several times.

 Types of Stovetop Percolators

 Primarily, there are two types of stovetop percolators:

 Gravity percolator: This percolator follows the same mechanism we have been discussing previously; the water is circulated up the tube and falls on the coffee grounds through gravity.

 Pressure percolator: It is more commonly known as the Moka pot.
 It has a spraying method.
-The boiling water is transferred to the central tube in a similar manner.
+The boiling water is similarly transferred to the central tube.
 But it’s steam now that is pressurized on the coffee grounds (We have a guide to the best Moka Pots if you are interested in a non-electric espresso maker.
-It’s considered one of the best travel coffee companions for espresso needs).
+It’s considered one of the best portable coffee makers for espresso needs).